joone/loz/README.md

 ## Configuring LLM

-Loz supports [OpenAI API](https://platform.openai.com/docs/quickstart?context=node) and [Ollama](https://github.com/ollama/ollama) so you can switch between these two LLM services easily, using the configuration command in prompt mode.
+Loz supports [OpenAI API](https://platform.openai.com/docs/quickstart?context=node) and [Ollama](https://github.com/ollama/ollama) so you can switch between these LLM services easily, using the `config` command in the interactive mode.

 ### Set up Ollama
 To utilize Ollama on your local system, you'll need to install both llama2 and codellama models.
 Here's how you can do it on a Linux system: